merhametsize/merhametsize/README.md

 I am a Computer Engineering student at [Politecnico di Torino](https://www.polito.it/).
 My master degree is focused on AI & Data Analytics.

-- 🔭 I’m currently working on: the prototype of a videogame at PoliTo as a programmer, composer and sound designer
+- 🔭 I’m currently working on:
+  * The prototype of a videogame at PoliTo as a programmer, composer and sound designer
+  * Anomaly detection for industrial robot
 - 🌱 I’m currently learning: too much stuff...
 - 📫 How to reach me: IG: gabrigabrys, linkedin: Gabriele Cassetta
 - ⚡ Fun fact: I am a distant relative of the pope